Please study the 12 vocabulary below and press the 'Mark Complete' button.

 UK

-Summarising the customer's complaint help me to see how I could solve it for them and it also helped to put the customer's mind at ease.
+"Summarizing the customer's complaint helped me see how I could solve it for them and it also helped to put the customer's mind at ease."